pierre-rouleau/seed7-mode/README.md

 - Emacs comment-dwim.
 The recommended key binding for it is `M-;`
 - [iedit](https://github.com/victorhge/iedit)
 - [expand-region](https://github.com/magnars/expand-region.el?tab=readme-ov-file#readme).
+- Drew Adam's [hide-comnt](https://github.com/emacsmirror/hide-comnt) package; it provides the `hide/show-comments-toggle` command that hide or show all comments.

 More commands will be implemented.